UNCW in the News

 "Bobcat and Other Stories" is a collection of quirky, almost otherworldly tales of ordinary people's extraordinary hijinks by author and UNC Wilmington professor Rebecca Lee, who offers a small tribute to the Cape Fear region in the final story.

-Economists say rising interest rates ‘not
+Economists say rising interest rates 'not bad'

 "Mortgage rates are going up because the economic recovery is beginning to take hold," said William "Woody" Hall, an economist with the Swain Center for Business and Economic Services at University of North Carolina Wilmington.

-UNCW receives mediocre rating for College of
+UNCW receives mediocre rating for College of Education

 A new national report on teacher education programs gives a middle-of-the-road ranking to the University of North Carolina Wilmington's Watson College of Education.
 But university officials - and several national voices - say the organization that put out the report is "flimsy" at best.

-UNCW surfer Rupp wins men's individual
+UNCW surfer Rupp wins men's individual title

 Sophomore and captain Nick Rupp won the title, following in the footsteps of his friend and now UNCW alumnus Michael Powell after Powell won the title in 2010, something that Rupp said adds to the win.